TreeHacks/hackpack-chatbot/README.md

 ### Letting people test your bot.
 Right now, if anyone tries to message your bot, they won't get a response.
 This is because Facebook only allows bots to be public after a submission process (highly encourage you to build something and submit it!).

+In your app dashboard, go to 'Roles'.
+Add the people you want to have access to interact with the bot to 'Testers' or 'Developers'.

 ### Moving forward
 Your bot can actually do something now!